How Machine Learning Speeds Marketing Mix Modeling

 2. Time and cost: Building an in-house team to develop and deploy ML models can be time-consuming and expensive.
 Purchasing a solution can be more cost-effective by leveraging existing infrastructure, tools, and expertise.

 3. Scalability: Machine learning models often require significant computational resources and specialized hardware, which can be expensive to acquire and maintain in-house.
-A SaaS MMM solution can be scalable and easily adapt to changing business needs and evolving technologies.
+A SaaS MMM solution can be scalable and quickly adapt to changing business needs and evolving technologies.

 5. Innovation: ML platform developers are often at the forefront of new technologies and techniques.
 Working with these companies can provide access to the latest innovations and best practices in ML model development and deployment.

-Overall, working with a SaaS provider for an ML-based MMM solution can provide significant advantages in terms of expertise, time and cost savings, scalability, quality and reliability, and innovation.
-Companies should carefully consider their needs and resources when deciding whether to build ML models in-house or work with a specialized deployment company.
+Working with a SaaS provider for an ML-based MMM solution can provide significant advantages in expertise, time and cost savings, scalability, quality and reliability, and innovation.

-If you’d like to learn more about marketing mix modeling and how to get started with this powerful approach in your business, we’ve got some great resources for you!
-Check out our on-demand webinar featuring Pecan’s MMM experts, download our in-depth guide to MMM, or get a broader perspective on how ML-based methods can support you as a marketing leader in The CMO’s Guide to Predictive Analytics.
+Check out our on-demand webinar featuring Pecan’s MMM experts, download our in-depth guide to MMM, or get a broader perspective on how ML-based methods can support you as a marketing leader in planning marketing strategies in The CMO’s Guide to Predictive Analytics.

 Put machine learning and marketing mix modeling to work today.
 Contact us to set up a time to chat about Pecan and your marketing team’s needs.

-Table of Contents
+Contents